-Everyone has an opinion about blockchain but in reality, very few people really know what it actually is.
+Everyone has an opinion about blockchain technology, but in reality, very few people know what it is.

-Today we explore the concept of blockchain so that a common man can understand what this technology is all about.
+Today we explore the concept of blockchain so that a commoner can understand what this technology is all about.
 This post serves as a starting point for those who are new to this topic.

 We will keep it short and sweet.
-Let’s get started, shall we?
+So let’s get started, shall we?

 The Idea Behind It